(1947, 1959, 1971, 1983, 1995, 2007, 2019, 2031)

 Year of the Pig people are born in 1947, 1959, 1971, 1983, 1995, 2007, 2019, 2031 so if you’re a Pig, read on for a few more details!

 They’re generous, trustworthy, and warm-hearted.
 These are kind and pleasant people who are looking to live a full life—but one that doesn’t involve stepping on others to get ahead.
 That said, they’re okay to put other people first.

 They’ll surely be able to see and appreciate the finer things in life, and can be big spenders on luxuries.
 While you might think they could be perceived as snobbish or greedy, they actually can suffer from being taken advantage of.

 Chinese astrology assigns each zodiac year with one of the five elements (Gold, Water, Wood, Earth, and Fire) with each element assigned to a zodiac animal year that recycles every 60 years.
 The 12-year cycle for each element starts with a year of the Rat and continues through the 12 zodiac animal years.

 The next year of the Pig will be 2030 in the metal cycle.

-Each Zodiac sign is also assigned a fixed element and Water is a the fixed element for the any year of the Pig as is the Rat.
+Each Zodiac sign is also assigned a fixed element and Water is the fixed element for the any year of the Pig as well as for any year of the Rat.